Metatarsalgia Treatment in Singapore

 • Have you started a new physical activity recently?

 Your doctor may also order an X-ray to rule out other causes of foot pain.
 With a bone scan, they will be able to pinpoint the area with inflammation.
 You may even be asked to undergo an MRI to look for other causes of pain in your midfoot area and metatarsals.
-The MRI will be able to assess the condition of the soft tissues surrounding your metatarsophalangeal joints.
+The MRI will assess the condition of the soft tissues surrounding your metatarsophalangeal joints.
 If you have other underlying medical conditions, such as diabetes, make sure to inform your doctor as well.

 • Have the affected foot rested and elevated